um-grex/grex-docs/content/docs/grex/data/data-sizes-and-quota.md

 ## NFS quota

-The _/home/ filesystem is served by NFS and thus supports the standard POSIX _quota_ command.
+The _/home/ filesystem is served by NFSv1 and thus supports the standard POSIX _quota_ command.
 For the current user it is just:

 ```quota```